Mobile Data Collection: How Big Data Is Collected

 That very early work, almost twenty years before the iPhone introduced us to modern smartphones, was based on the use of primitive electronic devices like the Psion, and later the Palm Pilot – which was the first Magpi mobile platform (under the original name “EpiSurveyor”).

-Of course, with the incredible spread of mobile phones around the globe (an “invisible computing revolution“) mobile data collection has also spread, and changed.
+Of course, with the incredible spread of mobile phones around the globe (an “invisible computing revolution“) MDC has also spread and changed.
 In “The Four Phases of Field Data“, we explored the gradual changes seen, and still to be seen, in how mobile and pervasive computing is affecting data collection:

 Phase 1 (3000 B.C. – present) – collecting data on paper – oh, yes, this is still around!